 Buff the wax if you want a sheen.

 Those are the nuts and bolts and now to the raw truth about the whole process, what we think as a family and would I do it again.

-The process is a biggest pain in the butt!
+The process is the biggest pain in the butt!
 Serious!
 So much work and it is easy to start to rush things because you just WANT TO BE DONE.
-I have heard people say that just broke it down over months to make it not as bad.
+I have heard people say that they just broke it down over months to make it not as bad.
 No way!
 I wanted this done and I wanted my kitchen back together.
 That is so not my style.
 That being said…I should have done that forth coat.
-Dang it!
 It is not something that anyone else has commented on and my husband doesn’t know what I am talking about but I see it.
 After 10 months I have to tell you that except for the cabinets where the garbage and recycle cans are…they have held up AWESOME.
 I have some touching up to do on a few cabinets but not anything that will take me too long.
 To do a touch up after you waxed just use the ASCP mineral spirits to take up the wax, touch up, let dry, re-wax.
 Not too tough.
-I am planning on doing the touch up within the next few months and also finally get that second coat of wax on whole thing;-).
+I am planning on doing the touch up within the next few months and also finally get that second coat of wax on the whole thing.

 Would I do it again?
 In a heartbeat!
 It transformed our kitchen!
 Our home is so much brighter and now our whole house flows better.
 It was hard to convince my husband to paint over our expensive cherry.
 Keep in mind that we built this home and we both still remember how much of an upgrade the cherry cabinets were.
 If we ever get sick of the paint then you can strip them and do something different.
 It is just paint.
 Serious.
 Live a little!

 I would be more than happy to answer any of your questions.

 If you are interested in more posts about our kitchen remodel (and we still aren’t finished)…